abilian/lab.abilian.com/docs/index.md

 ### Past

 [Cython+](./Projects/Cython+/00 Cython+/): The "Cython+" project aimed to transfer the extremely powerful multi-core concurrent programming model of the Go language to the Python language by relying on scientific and technological approaches stemming from three decades of French know-how in the field of concurrent object programming around Actalk.

+[Wendelin](./Projects/Wendelin (2014-2019)): The Wendelin project was a bold initiative to develop a superior open-source big data engine.
+It was designed as a hybrid solution that combined scikit-learn's machine learning capabilities with NEO's distributed storage framework, aiming to bridge powerful data analytics with scalable and efficient storage.
+By doing so, Wendelin offered out-of-core processing functionality for large datasets, leveraging Python’s rich ecosystem, particularly Numpy.

 ## Our technology knowledge base